gosuwachu/gosuwachu.github.io/_posts/2016-04-09-android-ndk-bug.md

 ---
 layout: post
-title: "Android NDK: throwing exceptions crashes on ARM 32bit using clang and c++_shared"
+title: "Android NDK: exceptions crash on ARM 32bit when compiling with clang and c++_shared"
 date: 2016-04-09 15:15:20
 ---
 At work we use `clang` and STL standard library from `c++_shared` included in the NDK.
 This week we have got nasty surprise when we were trying to run some code that was throwing an exception in our async library.
 This seemed to happend only on ARM 32bit devices.
 After a bit of digging, we have found [bug report][1] that describes more or less our situation.

 We have built small test program that let us test few scenarios: